Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What is the Primordial Pouch?

 All cats, Ragdoll or otherwise, have a primordial pouch, but they can vary in size.
 Some cats have virtually undetectable pouches, while others may look like they have a “paunch” on their bellies.
-Primordial pouches are most obvious when cats are running, leading the pouch to swing back and forth.
+Primordial pouches are most apparent when cats are running, which causes the pouch to swing back and forth.

 Experts aren’t sure why cats have primordial pouches, but three main theories exist: